 From Chandigarh you will need to cover around 366 km via NH 44, from Shimla 412 km via NH 205 or Srinagar Kanyakumari Highway, from Delhi you will require to travel for 589 km via NH 44, from Jaipur about 853 km via NH 48.

 Apart from that, you can also choose to travel via interstate buses depending upon your location.
 The tickets for the same are available online with other important details of the bus.

-By Train.
 The best option to travel via train is the Jammu Tawi station.
 It is situated at an approximate distance of 10 km from the City Center.
 This station is considered the largest train station in Jammu and Kashmir and you would be surprised to know that once upon a time, the second-longest train, Himsagar Express, used to begin from this point.

 Reaching here via train would be considered a good choice as it is convenient as well as well-connected.
 From Delhi, you will need to board the Jammu Rajdhani train via New Delhi railway station.
 From Ludhiana, you will have to take CNB JAT Express via Ludhiana Junction.

 Then, from Amritsar, BTT JAT Express can be boarded from Amritsar Junction.